-Beth Langley has over 25 years of experience counseling employers of all sizes in a wide range of employment law issues.
+Beth Langley has over 25 years of experience counseling employers of all sizes in an assortment of employment law issues.
 She has represented businesses in employment litigation in matters involving civil rights, non-competition agreements, and trade secret protection.

-Beth provides advice and counsel to employers on a wide range of employment law issues, including workplace employment compliance, executive compensation, trade secret protection, and employment agreements, including non-competition agreements.
+Beth provides advice and counsel to employers on a variety of employment law issues, including workplace employment compliance, executive compensation, trade secret protection, and employment agreements, including non-competition agreements.
 She also counsels clients on discrimination and harassment issues related to Title VII, the Americans with Disabilities Act, the Fair Labor Standards Act and the Family and Medical Leave Act.
-She has been recognized by North Carolina Super Lawyers in Employment & Labor Law (2009-2021), Business North Carolina's "Legal Elite" in Employment Law (2004-2021), and The Best Lawyers in America© in Commercial Litigation, Labor and Employment Litigation and Employment Law - Management.
+She has been recognized by North Carolina Super Lawyers in Employment & Labor Law (2009-2022), Business North Carolina's "Legal Elite" in Employment Law (2004-2022), and The Best Lawyers in America© in Commercial Litigation, Labor and Employment Litigation and Employment Law - Management (2014-2022).

 Beth has over 25 years of experience representing businesses in state and federal courts, including the U.S. Court of Appeals and the U.S. Supreme Court.
 She defends clients in litigation involving employment discrimination and harassment claims, trade secret misappropriation claims, shareholder disputes, professional malpractice claims, and complex business matters.
 A DRC certified mediator, Beth is also well-versed in alternative dispute resolution strategies.